Hyllestad Municipality

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Hyllestad be closed.

-In the fourth quarter of 2020, there were more than 400 employees at Noryard, a shipyard.
+In the fourth quarter of 2020, there were more than 400 employees at Havyard, a shipyard in Hyllestad.

 General information

 Hyllestad was created as a municipality in 1862.
-Two sub-parishes (sokn) from the Askvoll parish (Øn and Hyllestad) and one sub-parish (sokn) from the Lavik og Brekke parish (Bø) were merged to form a separate municipality which was named Hyllestad.
-The population at that time in Hyllestad was 2,475.
-On 1 January 1888, the Krakken farm (population: 17) on the northeastern corner of the island of Sula was transferred from Hyllestad to the neighboring municipality of Utvær.
+Two parishes (sokn) from Askvoll Municipality (Øn and Hyllestad) and one parish (sokn) from Lavik og Brekke Municipality (Bø) were merged to form the new Hyllestad Municipality.
+The initial population was 2,475.
+On 1 January 1888, the Krakken farm (population: 17) on the northeastern corner of the island of Sula was transferred from Hyllestad Municipality to the neighboring Utvær Municipality.
 The municipal boundaries have not changed since that time.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).